Security by Design

 Design decisions

-These are the product-design choices that make Security by Design different from the Security Overview page.
+These product-design choices make Security by Design different from the Security Overview page.
 This page explains the architecture philosophy.
 The overview page explains current controls and roadmap posture.

 Prefer structure over free-form chaos